 Anne-Sophie Crépin is an environmental and resource economist focusing on resources and services that stem from ecosystems with complex dynamics due for example to multiple species, fast and slow variables, and threshold effects.
 Most of her work is based on small theoretical dynamic models that combine relevant economic factors with complex ecosystem dynamics.

-Anne-Sophie Crépin is a council member for the European Association of Environmental and Resource Economics.
-She is also involved in consultancy work for example for Sida, the Swedish international development cooperation agency.
+Anne-Sophie Crépin is the deputy director of the Beijer Institute of Ecological Economics.
+She was a council member for the European Association of Environmental and Resource Economics.
 She participated in the Millennium Ecosystem Assessment.
 She was awarded the Arnberg Prize 2003 from the Royal Swedish Academy of Sciences for her PhD-thesis.